-- The Towering Inferno with Paul Newman and Steve McQueen, for which "diagonal billing" (one person's name top right, the other's lower left) was invented.
-In fact, at McQueen's insistance, they were paid exactly the same and had the same number of lines.
+- The Towering Inferno with Paul Newman and Steve McQueen, for which diagonal billing (one person's name top right, the other's lower left) was invented.
+In fact, at McQueen's insistance, both men were paid exactly the same and had the same number of lines.

 - Moon Child, starring Japanese Visual Kei superstars Gackt and Hyde (of L'Arc~en~Ciel fame).
 And the fangirls rejoiced.

-- The Bucket List, because who wouldn't want to see two of Hollywood's most beloved actors on-screen together?
+- The Bucket List, because who wouldn't want to see Jack Nicholson and Morgan Freeman on-screen together?

-- Tango and Cash: Sylvester Stallone and Kurt Russell team up to kick ass?
+- Tango & Cash: Sylvester Stallone and Kurt Russell team up to kick ass?
 Yes please.

 - The Prestige: While it's adapted from a novel, its main attraction is seeing Christian Bale and Hugh Jackman screw with each other (no, not that way).
 Having David Bowie and Andy Serkis certainly didn't hurt, either.

-- Mr. and Mrs. Smith, or Brad Pitt and Angelina Jolie Fight Each Other And Do Sexy Things
+- Mr. & Mrs. Smith (2005), or Brad Pitt and Angelina Jolie Fight Each Other And Do Sexy Things

 - One of Hollywood's most famous examples is The Sting, where Robert Redford and Paul Newman get into dangerous situations and act manly together, following on from their huge success doing so in Butch Cassidy and the Sundance Kid.